Sam Corlett

-Life and education
+Early life and education

 Corlett was born and raised on the Central Coast, New South Wales, Australia, with his parents being a counsellor and a tradesman.
 He was a professional model before he became an actor, working for Viviens Models.
 Corlett also had a high level involvement in sport growing up; he was captain of his school team at both rugby and basketball.